ndtreviv/elastic-stack-monitoring/README.md

 The answer to that is: If you have the money for it, use Kibana.

-BUT if you're a small-to-medium sized business running a small number of elastic clusters and want multi-cluster monitoring, you probably already know that you need at least a gold+ licence, which will set you back around £4,500 *per node*.
+BUT if you're a small-to-medium sized business running a small number of elastic clusters and want multi-cluster monitoring, you probably already know that you need at least a gold+ licence, which will set you back around £4,500 *per node, per year*.

 Multi-cluster monitoring might be the only part of elastic stack gold licence you want, and you don't have an infrastructure big enough to warrant paying that price.